Remove Companies Remove Competition Remove Customer

 Berkonomics

 Your customers know what they want more than you do.
 This week’s insight came from personal experience and from a good friend who advanced the notion of the “teacher-customer” years ago.
 The customer would be the first to receive the new functionality in a new release.
-Providing feedback to your teacher customer.
+Find one to teach you.

 Insiders